-Trauma bonding, the highs and lows of the relationship cause trauma bonding from the high levels of dopamine to the cortisol, you are basically on natural drug fix within yourself.
+Trauma bonding, the highs and lows of the relationship, cause trauma bonding from the high dopamine levels to the cortisol.
+You are basically on a natural drug fix within yourself.

-Financial abuse, the abuser will find ways to control your money, either by being the breadwinner and controlling how much you have, of being a leech and draining your finances.
-They can guilt you into giving them money, or guilt you into not wanting to ask for more.
+Financial abuse, the abuser will find ways to control your money, either by being the breadwinner and controlling how much you have or being a leech and draining your finances.
+They can guilt you into giving them money or guilt you into not wanting to ask for more.